 There are plenty of new skills that you need to learn when you first start skiing.
 Some are picked up rather easily while others can take years to perfect.
 The benefits of practice, patience, and time on the snow will always increase your skills.

-One of the most important skills that every skier needs to learn before even getting a hand of the basics is how to get on and off a ski lift.
+One of the most important skills that every skier needs to learn before even getting a hand at the basics is how to get on and off a ski lift.
 Without this ability, you’ll never make it up to the top of a run to begin skiing in the first place.

 First things first, getting on a ski lift is not that difficult.
 Even so, it certainly can be intimidating for anyone making the attempt for the first time.

 One thing I tell anyone I’m teaching to ski for the first time is, “Don’t overthink it.”
 Basically, what I’m trying to stress is that even though you have skis attached to your feet, you’re still just sitting down.

 It’s not all that different from sitting in a regular chair, except it’s moving.

 More likely than not, you’ll be waiting in a line before it’s your turn to get on the lift.
 Just follow the natural flow of the line and any instructions from the lift operators or other ski resort personnel that are around.

 When you get close, make sure to pay attention to the skiers and the lift.
 Also, limit any distractions that will keep you from focusing on the task at hand.
 Being ready and alert is the first key step to a successful attempt.